CIBC-Internal/python/Doc/library/optparse.rst

 Option attributes
 ^^^^^^^^^^^^^^^^^

+.. class:: Option

+   A single command line argument, with various attributes passed by keyword to the constructor.
+   Normally created with :meth:`OptionParser.add_option` rather than directly, and can be overridden by a custom class via the *option_class* argument to :class:`OptionParser`.

 The following option attributes may be passed as keyword arguments to :meth:`OptionParser.add_option`.
 If you pass an option attribute that is not